drnoonien/wow-obs-auto-recorder/README.md

 - [AutoHotkey](https://github.com/Lexikos/AutoHotkey_L/releases)
   (v1.1.21.00 or newer)
 - [OBS](https://github.com/obsproject/obs-studio/releases) (26.1.1 64
-  bit, will likely work with newer too)
+  bit, will likely work with newer too, open an issue if it doesn't)

 ## Explanation
 The difficulty in automatically recording pulls in World of Warcraft comes from the lack of an interface between in-game events and Windows.
-To get around this, we can draw pixels in-game, which we then read back out in Windows.
+Creating one by reading memory results in a very quick ban, so instead we'll use a more primitive approach.

-This setup contains a WeakAura that will draw a pixel in the top-left corner of the game.
+A WeakAura will draw a pixel in the top-left corner of the game.
 The WA will then listen to pull count timers from BigWigs or DBM and update the color of the pixel when combat is about to begin / has begun / has ended.

-The Autohotkey script will take care of reading this pixel, and sending keystrokes to OBS in order to start / stop the recording.
+The AutoHotkey script will read then screen information for that pixel, and send keystrokes to OBS in order to control the recording.

+This allows us to interface with the game without touching any memory.
+Meaning Blizzard can't block this without starting to blanket-ban AHK, which they won't do since it's a general purpose software.
+Is the theory at least.
+I'll update this repo once I get banned.

 ## Setup